✓ Updated March 2026

 Essential Travel Tips

-Forget the fancy restaurants for your first cheesesteak – head to Jim's South St. or Dalessandro's Steaks for the real deal.
-Remember to order 'wit' (with onions) or 'witout' and know your cheese preference (Whiz, provolone, or American) before you get to the counter to keep the line moving!
+Forget the fancy restaurants for your first cheesesteak experience; head to Jim's South St. or Dalessandro's Steaks for the authentic, no-frills taste.
+Remember to order 'wit' (with onions) or 'witout' and specify your cheese preference – provolone is the classic choice!

-Philly's public transit, SEPTA, is pretty decent for getting around, but consider a SEPTA Key Card for easy tap-and-go travel on subways, buses, and trolleys.
-If you're staying in Center City, many of the main attractions are walkable, and you can often beat traffic by exploring on foot.
+Philly's public transit, SEPTA, is pretty decent for getting around the core city, but consider a SEPTA Key Card for easy tap-and-go travel on subways, buses, and trolleys.
+For exploring beyond the main tourist hubs, ride-sharing apps are readily available and often more convenient than navigating parking.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.